Vincent Bertin

 L. Champougny, V. Bertin, J. H. Snoeijer and J. Rodriguez-Rogriguez

-arXiv:2401.00459 PDF.
+Physical Review Letters (accepted) PDF.
 [Show Abstract]

 Abstract: We present a surface analog to a dripping faucet, where a viscous liquid slides down an immiscible meniscus.
 Periodic pinch-off of the dripping filament is observed, generating a succession of monodisperse floating lenses.
 We show that this interfacial dripping faucet can be described analogously to its single-phase counterpart, replacing surface tension by the spreading coefficient, and even undergoes a transition to a jetting regime.
 This liquid/liquid/gas system opens perspectives for the study of the dynamics of emulsions at interfaces.